25 Facts About Stocks: SovereignBoss Needs to Know in 2025

 #19.
 Stock Charts Don't Have To Be Hard

-A chart is a graphical representation of how the price of a stock has changed over time.
+A stock chart is a graphical representation of how the price of a stock has changed over time.

 Charts are useful because they can help people make better decisions about when to buy and sell stocks, as well as which ones might be suitable for investment.